- Mississauga soldiers collecting food and cash at local grocery stores for The Mississauga Food Bank

-- Spring Drive Update
+- Holiday Drive Update

 The Mississauga Food Bank (formerly Foodpath) was founded by Streetsville United Church, Solel Congregation, and the Baha’i Community of Mississauga, Ontario.
 It opened its doors in April 1986 as a community project in response to a 1985 Peel Social Services study.

 In 1990, the food bank was serving approximately 18 families a day.
 During the 90s, Mississauga experienced unprecedented growth, becoming the sixth largest city in Canada.
 Client numbers doubled and then tripled.